Isospin

+Isospin is also known as isobaric spin or isotopic spin.

+Isospin symmetry is a subset of the flavour symmetry seen more broadly in the interactions of baryons and mesons.

 The name of the concept contains the term spin because its quantum mechanical description is mathematically similar to that of angular momentum (in particular, in the way it couples; for example, a proton–neutron pair can be coupled either in a state of total isospin 1 or in one of 0).
 But unlike angular momentum, it is a dimensionless quantity and is not actually any type of spin.

-Etymologically, the term was derived from isotopic spin, a confusing term to which nuclear physicists prefer isobaric spin, which is more precise in meaning.
 Before the concept of quarks was introduced, particles that are affected equally by the strong force but had different charges (e.g. protons and neutrons) were considered different states of the same particle, but having isospin values related to the number of charge states.
 A close examination of isospin symmetry ultimately led directly to the discovery and understanding of quarks and to the development of Yang–Mills theory.
 Isospin symmetry remains an important concept in particle physics.

+Isospin invariance

+To a good approximation the proton and neutron have the same mass: they can be interpreted as two states of the same particle.
+These states have different values for an internal isospin coordinate.
+The mathematical properties of this coordinate are completely analogous to intrinsic spin angular momentum.
+The component of the operator, $\hat{T}_3$, for this coordinate has eigenvalues +1/2 and −1/2; it is related to the charge operator, $\hat{Q}$:

+which has eigenvalues $e$ for the proton and zero for the neutron.
+For a system of n nucleons, the charge operator depends upon the mass number A: